mwasswa/bootcamp_project/README.md

 still some free slots in the said room.
 An office can only sit up to six (6) people while a living room can house up to four (4) people

 #PROJECT INSTALLATION BRIEF
 The project has been built in Python and recommends Python 3 and above.
-Ensure you have installed everything in the requirements.txt file, then on the commandline launch the application from the command:
+Ensure you have installed everything in the requirements.txt file, (run pip install -r requirements.txt) together with an install of Python 3 or above.
+Then on the commandline launch the application from the command:

 python cli_interactive.py